It’s been several weeks of back-to-back big issues. If hard things come in threes, I’ve been over limit.

 First, we learned that while my daughter was on a mission trip in Brazil, Hurricane Michael wiped out her belongings in storage.
 On the heels of that, we had a health scare that sent us scurrying for tests and searching for answers.
 A different report came in raising concerns for one child at the same time I was walking another through heavy decisions.
 And that Saturday, as I was prepping to meet some friends, a pipe burst spewing water across the utility room into the kitchen before we could get the water turned off.

+And what gave out was my apparently my focus.
 I began to get scatterbrained.
 It wasn’t so bad when I left a roast and vegetables on the counter overnight.

 But two days later, I lost some very important papers.
 This type-B girl had been so organized!
 I sorted them, used them for online forms and then – poof.
 I couldn’t for the life of me remember what I did with them next.

 I scoured my house.
 For the next two days, I cleaned out drawers, my walk-in closet and stacks of mail.
 I sorted through our trash bags and the recycling bin.
 My kids searched the car, under pillows, behind furniture.

 I prayed constantly God would help me find them.
 I brooded.
 I stewed.
 I went to bed begging God to help and woke up scrutinizing my memory for a clue.

 Finally, I went onto Instagram and asked you to pray.
 I got messages from so many of you that you understood losing something precious and I know you prayed.